Donald Sidney-Fryer: 1970–2006: Solo performances

-He toured England and Wales, performing for three months ending in “early spring 1972.”
-After his British tour, he visited Ireland to see the ruins of Kilcolman Castle, where Spenser had lived for ten years in Ireland, and where he wrote The Faerie Queene.
+He toured England and Wales, performing there for three months ending in “early spring 1972.”
+After his British tour, he visited Ireland to see the ruins of Kilcolman Castle, where Spenser lived for ten years and where he had written The Faerie Queene.

-Sidney-Fryer had a Renaissance-style bass lute made so he could incorporate music and songs into his performances.
+Sidney-Fryer had a Renaissance-style bass lute (a chitarrone) custom made so he could incorporate music and songs into his performances.
 He turned “'Duandon,' a magical-musical-mystery tour de force (narrative) by George Sterling" into a performance, with success: "How did the audience respond overall?
 Gratifyingly, with thunderous clamor and loud applause mixed with hoots and hollers of approbation.”

 His performance The Golden-Tongued Romantics: Romantic Poetry Past and Present enabled him to dramatize poetry from romantic poets from Spenser, Coleridge, Tennyson, and Swinburne through George Sterling, Clark Ashton Smith, and other California poets, ending with a few poems by Sidney-Fryer himself.
 He teamed with Fritz Leiber, Margo Skinner, G. Sutton Breiding, and Marie Boker in the joint performance California Romantics.

 Sidney-Fryer's dramatic performances gave thousands of audience members a new appreciation of his literary heroes: Edmund Spenser, William Shakespeare, the English Romantic poets, and the California Romantic poets, especially Clark Ashton Smith and George Sterling.

-1978-1990: Clark Ashton Smith scholarship
+1978–1990: Clark Ashton Smith scholarship

-In mid-1975 Sidney-Fryer left San Francisco and moved to the Oak Park neighborhood of Sacramento.
-He continued to research and write about Clark Ashton Smith, George Sterling, and other writers for a variety of publications, including ten papers for issues of the scholarly annual The Romantist between 1977 and 1986.
+In mid-1975 Sidney-Fryer left San Francisco to move to the Oak Park neighborhood of Sacramento.
+He continued to research and write about Clark Ashton Smith, George Sterling, and other writers for a variety of publications, including seven papers for issues of the scholarly annual The Romantist between 1977 and 1986.

 1979 Emperor of Dreams: A Clark Ashton Smith Bibliography by Donald Sidney-Fryer.